automl/hposuite/ROADMAP.md

 # Version 0.1.2

-* Add some basic tests

-# Version 0.1.3

 * Utility function for checking compatible Optimizer-Benchmark pairs without running
 * Have the option for `all` in `hposuite.create_study()` to run an Optimizer on all available benchmarks and vice-versa

+# Version 0.1.3

+* Convert to Categorical Spaces for Optimizers that don't support Tabular Benchmarks

 # Version 0.1.4